Prewired Child Protection Policy

 - to encourage young people to become active participants in creatively using and building digital technologies;

-- to provide a supportive environment in which young people can work collaboratively with their peers and with more experienced mentors to develop their digital skills and undertake individual and team projects; and
+- to provide a supportive environment in which young people can work collaboratively with their peers and with more experienced volunteers to develop their digital skills and undertake individual and team projects; and

 The purpose of this policy statement is: